ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 # A Tour of OCaml

 Before proceeding with this tutorial, please ensure you've installed OCaml and set up the environment, as described on the [install OCaml](/docs/installing-ocaml) page.
-After we take an introductory tour of OCaml's language features, we'll proceed to create our first OCaml project in the [How to Write an OCaml Program](/docs/your-first-ocaml-program) tutorial.
+After we take an introductory tour of OCaml's language features, we'll proceed to create our first OCaml project in the [Your First OCaml Program](/docs/your-first-ocaml-program) tutorial.

 You need to have OCaml installed.
 No OCaml or functional programming knowledge is required; however, it is assumed the reader has some basic software development knowledge.
 This tutorial is probably not adapted to learn programming.